-“Old-fashioned skills” like baking bread, gardening, personal finance, sewing, fixing cars, reusing the old (upcycling we call it), working with animals, knowing the land, understanding local vegetation and more have gone by the waste-side in recent generations.
+“Old-fashioned skills” like baking bread, gardening, personal finance, sewing, fixing cars, reusing the old (upcycling we call it), working with animals, knowing the land, understanding local vegetation, and more have gone by the wayside in recent generations.
 Have we as educators, parents, and communities, in general, let critical skills go extinct to the detriment of our kids?
-Although the opinions differ a little many people are starting to understand generations of people are growing up without a simple understanding of majorly import skills.
+Although the opinions differ little many people are starting to understand generations of people are growing up without a simple understanding of majorly import skills.

 Luckily this is something the homeschool community can generally avoid with a little forethought.
 As with almost all homeschool parents I always try to make everything a learning lesson when possible.
 Grocery shopping, baking, sewing, and many other tasks become a time to slow down and teach as well.
 There are many skills kids of today could benefit from, however much go completely without.

 - personal finance– setting a budget, debt management, savings, understanding credit scores, etc